embeepea/pga2d/README.md

 There is a publicly visible copy of this project online at http://embeepea.github.io/pga2d.
-To update that online copy with the latest changs, do the following:
+To update that online copy with the latest changes, do the following:

 1. Get into your local copy, if you are not already:
    ```